MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 A Dynamics 365 Remote Assist HoloLens user can join a one-to-one call with a Teams mobile user.

-## Prerequisites

-- Subscription to Dynamics 365 Remote Assist and Microsoft Teams.
-- HoloLens or HoloLens 2 running the [Windows 10 April 2018 update](requirements.md).
-- Remote collaborator using the Teams desktop application or the Teams mobile app.
-- An internet connection.
-At least [1.5 mpbs of bandwidth is recommended](/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
-- (Optional) To connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist, you'll need a Dynamics 365 license.
-- Know your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
-- Dynamics 365 Remote Assist is installed on your HoloLens or HoloLens 2.

 ## Using HoloLens gestures in Dynamics 365 Remote Assist